Maintenance Events

 - New events generated with updated settings

-- ONGOING/COMPLETED events preserved
+- ONGOING/COMPLETED/CANCELLED events preserved

 Event Retention